traefik/traefik/docs/content/observability/metrics/overview.md

 ### HTTP Requests Count

-The total count of HTTP requests processed on a router.
+The total count of HTTP requests handled by a router.

 Available labels: `code`, `method`, `protocol`, `router`, `service`.